 What is elder abuse in a verbal, psychological, or emotional sense?
 It's an action that includes yelling, threatening, taunting, name-calling, using profanity, and ridiculing or talking down to the senior.
 Intentionally ignoring the elder and being overly controlling are also examples of abuse.

 What is the elder abuse definition of sexual abuse?
 Sexual abuse means being forced to have sexual contact with another person, including rape.
 Sexual abuse is forcing an elder to take their clothing off, watch pornography, or inappropriately touching them.

 Financial abuse refers to caregivers who steal the elder's money, property, bank accounts or charge cards without the elder's permission.
 Unethical caregivers who forge an elder's signature, or overcharge for home repair or medical services are guilty of financial abuse.
 Elders are especially vulnerable as their cognitive abilities decline.
-Seniors with deteriorating health can fall prey to unscrupulous caregivers who change legal documents like wills and powers of attorney without their consent.
+Seniors with deteriorating health can fall prey to dishonest caregivers who change legal documents like wills and powers of attorney without their consent.

 Everyone who comes into contact with an elderly person should be aware of the types of elderly abuse and be concerned about it.

 According to the National Council on Aging, elderly abuse statistics show that only about 1 in 14 elder abuse incidents gets reported.
 A MetLife report cites elder abuse statistics that show elder abuse costs about $2.6 billion in the U.S. annually.